bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_STYLEGETHOTSPOT <http://www.scintilla.org/ScintillaDoc.html#SCI_STYLEGETHOTSPOT>`_

-.. method:: editor.styleSetCase(style, caseForce)
+.. method:: editor.styleSetCase(style, caseVisible)

    Set a style to be mixed case, or to force upper or lower case.

    See Scintilla documentation for `SCI_STYLESETCASE <http://www.scintilla.org/ScintillaDoc.html#SCI_STYLESETCASE>`_

-.. method:: editor.styleSetSizeFractional(style, caseForce)
+.. method:: editor.styleSetSizeFractional(style, sizeHundredthPoints)

    Set the size of characters of a style.
 Size is in points multiplied by 100.